 Subd.
 1. Licensure; continued participation in medical cannabis program.
-Allows a medical cannabis manufacturer currently registered by the commissioner of health to participate in the state's medical cannabis program (referred to in this section as legacy medical cannabis manufacturers) to obtain a cannabis cultivator license, cannabis manufacturer license, and cannabis retailer license, if the legacy medical cannabis manufacturing, and offering for retail sale an adequate supply of medical cannabis and medical cannabis products.
+Allows a medical cannabis manufacturer currently registered by the commissioner of health to participate in the state's medical cannabis program (referred to in this section as legacy medical cannabis manufacturers) to obtain a cannabis cultivator license, cannabis manufacturer license, and cannabis retailer license, if the legacy medical cannabis manufacturer also obtains a medical cannabis cultivator license and commits to cultivating, manufacturing, and offering for retail sale an adequate supply of medical cannabis and medical cannabis products.
 Provides that the ability to be vertically integrated in the adult-use cannabis market ends on December 31, 2026.
 Allows the board to limit the number of cannabis business licenses a legacy medical cannabis manufacturer may hold.